 One of the regular topics was his father’s dating life, which all attendees knew was non-existent.
 A standard question to Will was, did your father come home with any hot dates this week?
 Will’s smiling reply was always the same: “My dad?
 Are you kidding?”
 Everyone laughed, including me.

 TIP’s boy friend was a nice enough fellow and he considered himself a car guy, but the cars he drove were all flashy, expensive, and fast.
 Most were S model V8 Audis, including one rare 2003 RS6.
 That may be a car guy of sorts, but not my sort of a car guy.
-I once had to jump start the RS6 (he had gotten a ride and left the dead RS6 for TIP to resolve) which had the battery in a box located in the trunk.
+I once had to jump start the RS6 (he had gotten a ride and left the dead RS6 for TIP to resolve) which had the battery in a box located deep in the trunk.

 I appreciated his efforts to maintain a cordial relationship with me, but I respectively declined to attend their wedding when they were married a few years later.
 I told them “I don’t go to weddings; they give me stomach pains.”
 I thought that was funny.

-In July 2009, two months after my 65th birthday, I got a call from my manager early on a Monday morning.
+In July 2009, two months after my 65th birthday, I got a call from my manager early on a early Monday morning.
 The world was in the early stages of the “great sub-prime mortgage recession” of 2008 and I knew what he was going to say before he said it.

 I was right-sized .